InsanityCheck/LLamaArcFinetune/README.md

 #### Hardware

-Finetuning LLMs, even with LoRA adapters can have high hardware requirements, often needing at least 20GB of VRAM.
+Finetuning LLMs, even with LoRA adapters, can have substantial hardware requirements, often needing at least 20GB of VRAM.
 While this is a lot for consumer hardware, renting GPUs is cheap, so we can test our approach using a A10 GPU and a A100 GPU on the [Lambda GPU cloud](https://lambdalabs.com/service/gpu-cloud)

 The whole training and inference pipeline runs for ~6h on A10 and ~3.5h on A100 costing around $6 and $7.50 respectively.